-2.2.5 Project endorsement
+2.2.5 Project endorsement requirement

-Before native vegetation is removed, the electricity distributor must obtain endorsement from the DELWP region that the native vegetation removal can proceed under the Utility installations exemption and that it meets the requirements of this Procedure.
+Before native vegetation is removed, the water service provider must obtain endorsement from the DELWP region that the native vegetation removal can proceed under the Utility installations exemption and that it meets the requirements of this Procedure.

-An Exempt project endorsement form (refer to Appendix 2) must be completed and submitted to the relevant DELWP region.
+An Exempt project endorsement form (refer to Appendix 2) must be completed by the water service provider and submitted to the relevant DELWP region.
 All information is mandatory:

-- · contact details

-- · topographical and land information

-- · avoid and minimise statement

-- recent photographs of native vegetation proposed for removal

-- Native vegetation removal report

-- site assessment (Detailed Assessment Pathway only)

-- offset statement that demonstrates a compliant offset can be secured.
+- · contact details - topographical and land information - · avoid and minimise statement - recent photographs of native vegetation proposed for removal - Native vegetation removal report - site assessment (Detailed Assessment Pathway only) - offset statement that demonstrates a compliant offset can be secured. - Map (aerial imagery) of project footprint including clearly defined areas of native vegetation removal

 Once a complete Exempt project endorsement form (refer to Appendix 2) has been received, the DELWP region will provide a written response within 15 working days.
-If more time is required to complete the assessment, DELWP will discuss this and advise the electricity distributor of the extended time.
+If more time is required to complete the assessment, DELWP will discuss this and advise the water service provider of the extended time.